Outdoor Health Talks

 Engage with Our Experts in Three Lively, Interactive Sessions

-At Health Matters 2024, Stanford Medicine physicians, scientists, and health care experts will present their latest research and practical tips on how to use food as medicine, maintain brain resiliency, and keep your heart healthy—no matter your age.
+At Health Matters 2024, Stanford Medicine physicians, scientists, and health care experts presented their latest research and practical tips on using food as medicine, maintaining brain resiliency, and keeping your heart healthy—no matter your age.
+Video recordings are available for all three Health Talks.

 Food’s Protective Power Against Disease